 With a clear vision for brain-computer interface, Elon Musk’s neuroscience startup, Neuralink has been in the headlines for quite a while now.
 Although connecting humans with computers is not a new idea, the Brain-Machine Interfaces (BMI) merging with the technologies of artificial intelligence are undoubtedly the next advancement in the future.
 In this article, we list down the top competitors of Neuralink.

 (The list is in alphabetical order)

-Emotiv is a US-based bioinformatics company which works in understanding the human brain using electroencephalography (EEG).
+Emotiv is a US-based bioinformatics company that works in understanding the human brain using electroencephalography (EEG).
 The company currently manufactures three wearable neuro-headsets which are intuitive as well as cost-effective.
-The product Emotiv EPOC+ is an award-wining EEG headset which is designed for scalable and contextual human brain research and provides access to professional-grade brain data.
+The product Emotiv EPOC+ is an award-wining EEG headset that is designed for scalable and contextual human brain research and provides access to professional-grade brain data.

-Neurable is a US-based company which was founded in 2015.
-The company has built a full-stack neurotechnology tools which interpret human intent, measure emotion and provide telekinetic control of the digital world.
+Neurable is a US-based company that was founded in 2015.
+The company has built full-stack neurotechnology tools that interpret human intent, measure emotion and provide telekinetic control of the digital world.
 Neurable creates brain-enabled control for virtual and augmented reality.
 According to reports, Neurable recently partnered with Trimble to explore the use of Brain-Computer Interfaces for transportation and AEC Industries.